Updated July 25, 2023

 - The minority stakeholders can execute a phase of back-out wherein drag-along rights are delayed.

-- The majority of stakeholders would have to look up for proxy rights irrevocable in nature if the minority stakeholders fail to support the deal.
+- Most stakeholders will have to look for proxy rights irrevocable in nature if the minority stakeholders fail to support the deal.

 - Whenever a company formulates articles of association, the terms and tag-along rights are mentioned in them.

-- The drag-along rights and tag-along rights are made as to the part of the agreements of shareholders.
+- The drag-along rights and tag-along rights are made as part of the agreements of shareholders.

 - These are not classified as statutory rights.

-- The drag-along rights come to the limelight when there are investment negotiations in place between minority and majority shareholders.
+- It comes to the limelight when there are investment negotiations in place between minority and majority shareholders.

-- The majority of stakeholders have to provide advance notice on the exercise of drag-along rights to the minority stakeholders which is to be done within the governing guidelines of shareholder agreements.
+- The majority of stakeholders have to provide advance notice on the exercise of drag-along rights to the minority stakeholders, which is to be done within shareholder agreements’ governing guidelines.